FarronF/limerick-council-meetings/meetings/2015/02/04-Monthly Meeting of Municipal District of Newcastle West/Minutes - Municipal District of Newcastle West - 7th January 2015.md

 Members stated that the bin collection service at Monagea had been suspended and that

-Ardagh Cemetery had no tap water.---
+Ardagh Cemetery had no tap water.
+---
 4

 **REPLY:**